 It’s a bit of due diligence for those of you who are about to start studying or are thinking about it!

 And with Australia’s ageing population putting more pressure on health services, the demand for highly skilled health professionals is only set to rise.
 According to the latest Department of Employment projections, industry sectors such as medical services, allied health and hospitals are expected to experience a huge surge in growth over the near few years.

-Being accepted into a medical or dentistry degree can be quite difficult, however, so there are always pathway options like a Bachelor of Medical Science to start you off.
+Being accepted into a medical or dentistry degree can be quite difficult, however, so there are always pathway options like a course in health to start you off.
 Or, if university isn’t your thing but you love the idea of working alongside a dentist, there’s always a Certificate III in Dental Assisting.